 - 1. It is at the faculty's discretion if a group review is conducted.
 If so, the students will not be allowed to take any notes; they can only review the exam and discuss questions with other students or faculty. - 2.
-All students earning less than 76% on any exam at any time during a course (or two exams if so, indicated in the course syllabus) must make an appointment with the faculty to complete a Notification of Unsatisfactory Student Progress form. - 3.
+All students earning less than 76% on any exam at any time during a course must make an appointment with the faculty to review the exam within 1 week following the exam. - 3.
 The faculty will discuss with the student the results of the test and assist the student with strategies for improvement on the next test. - 4.
 Students who do not follow this policy will be contacted by the faculty for a discussion of the importance of remediation for success in the nursing program.